Welcome to one of Norway's greates bicycle routes!

 - Bring good shoes, either water proof shoes or water proof shoe covers.

 - Bring water bottles and fill them up at your accommodation.
-Since cycling through farm land, water from streams or lakes should not be drunk untreated.
+Since cycling through farm land, water from streams or lakes should not be consumed untreated.

 - A basic repair kit a with spare tube, extra break and a pump is always wise to have along remote gravel roads, even with a rental bike.
 There are great distances and it can take some time until help arrives.